andrew-mestas/swalExtend/README.md

 An extender for SweetAlert buttons.
 Allows you to add more than two buttons.

+3/17/2017 - Recent update.
+Need to reference a function which calls swal.

 ## How to Use

 1. Specify how many buttons you want